wandb/docs/content/guides/integrations/prompts/_index.md

 #### Trace Table

 The Trace Table provides an overview of the inputs and outputs of a chain.
-The trace table also provides information about the composition of a trace event in the chain, whether or not the chain ran successfully, and any error messages returned when running the chain.
+The trace table also provides information about the composition of a trace event in the chain, indicates whether or not the chain ran successfully, and displays error messages returned when running the chain.

 {{< img src="/images/prompts/trace_table.png" alt="Screenshot of a trace table." >}}